Red Lacquerware Vase

 To discover more about Vietnamese lacquerware, you can read What Is Vietnamese Lacquerware?
 11 Unknown Lacquerware Facts by clicking here.

 At Mondoro, we really appreciate the unique look and feel of lacquerware.
-We are producing lacquerware in many of the handicraft villages outside Hanoi Vietnam.
+We are producing lacquerware in many of the handicraft villages outside Hanoi, Vietnam.

 We go into these villages, and we help teach these highly skilled craftsmen trendy looks, colors, and techniques; this helps them keep their lacquerware skills alive.

-If you are interested in finding out more about how Mondoro can help you create, develop, and manufacture great home decor and home furniture products, including lacquerware, please contact me, Anita. at my email by clicking here or become a part of our community and join our newsletter by clicking here.
+Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and furniture products – don’t hesitate to contact me, Anita.
+Check out my email by clicking here or become a part of our community and join our newsletter by clicking here.

-Mondoro gives out a FREE Lookbook to anyone who is interested.
+Mondoro gives out a FREE Lookbook to anyone interested.
 You can receive a copy of our latest Lookbook by clicking here.

 How to Manufacture Vietnamese Lacquerware?